prmtl/appfy.recipe.gae/README.rst

 Options
 ~~~~~~~

 :url: URL to the App Engine SDK file.
+Default is to download the latest version
+    from storage.googleapis.com.
 :destination: Destination of the extracted SDK.
 Default is the parts directory.
 :clear-destination: If `true`, deletes the destination dir before
     extracting the download.
 Default is `true`.